florian-beetz/bachelor-thesis/thesis.md

 # Introduction

-In average 36% of development time of software systems is used on repaying technical debt -- suboptimal decisions hindering software evolution and maintenance [@Besker2017].
+In average 36% of development time of software systems is used on repaying technical debt [@Besker2017].
+Technical debt is a term coined by Ward Cunningham and is used to explain to non-technical stakeholders the need for "refactoring", i.e. changing and improving the internal workings of software products, without adding new features for end-users [@Kruchten2012; @Cunningham1992].
+While some immature code may be acceptable to deliver a product faster, it should be rewritten promptly, as it negatively affects the maintainability of software.
+In analogy to the financial term, Cunningham considers time spend on "not-quite-right code" interest on technical debt.

+Nowadays, software libraries and platforms are commonly used to improve code reuse, increase productivity and consequently reduce cost [@Brito2018].
+While tackling technical debt is usually invisible to users, changes in dependencies often entail requiring adaptions in dependent code.
-This is especially problematic for open source projects or software platforms, where compatibility with previous versions is usually highly valued to not frighten off users with the effort required to adapt to new versions of the system [@Brito2018].
+Software libraries usually value compatibility with previous versions highly to not frighten off users with high effort to adapt to new versions.
-However, suboptimal decisions often become clear only later in the lifecycle of a software system and in order to simplify future development require to break backwards compatibility.

-Recently, such a decision to break backwards compatibility in order to stay relevant was made by the developers of the Java language environment.
+Additional technical debt is created by keeping on using outdated and unsupported versions of a library.
+Future development may be simplified, but migrating to newer versions does not add additional value to a product.

+However, not always is technical debt caused by making wrong choices in development originally, but simply by the passing of time, so that in retrospect a choice is not quite right [@Kruchten2012].

-With the release of Java 9 the fundamental way how code artifacts are organized changed with the introduction of a module system.
+This was also the reason for a recent change in the Java platform -- the introduction of a module system -- with version 9.
+New ways of distributing applications, such as App Stores on mobile operating systems or in Docker containers, and the rise of newer platforms like Go and Swift required a fundamental change in order to keep the Java platform relevant [@Reinhold2018].

+The module system fundamentally changes how code artifacts are organized and distributed, which breaks backwards compatibility with previous versions.
-Although several ways of migrating stepwise to the new system and utilizing the new features only partly, the new version of the language presents developers of the large ecosystem of Java libraries and applications wanting to migrate with problems.
+Although several ways of migrating stepwise to the new system and utilizing the new features only partly, the new version is only slowly adapted.
+The impact of a migration to Java 9 is not yet fully understood, especially the problems such a migration causes and the required effort is unclear.

-While the topic of software maintenance and especially software migration is well studied [@Besker2017; @Chapin2001; @Malton2001; @Mancl2001; @Mayrhauser1995] and also the migration of applications to different programming languages is covered [@Martin2002], not much literature exists on the topic of migrating applications to newer versions of the same language.
+While the topic of software maintenance in general and especially software migration is well studied [@Besker2017; @Chapin2001; @Malton2001; @Mancl2001; @Mayrhauser1995] and also the migration of applications to different programming languages is covered [@Martin2002], not much literature exists on the topic of migrating applications to newer versions of the same language.